ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 grow this number.
 Py-ART includes a message on start up encouraging users to acknowledge the ARM program and cite (Helmus and Collis, 2016).
-We will track and record instances of this appearing in major journals and encourage (via the Py-ART email list, Facebook page and Twitter feed) users to self report so we can build a Py-ART publications database.
+We will track and record instances of this appearing in major journals and encourage (via the Py-ART email list, Facebook page, and Twitter feed) users to self report so we can build a Py-ART publications database.

 Over the next five years, the success of this roadmap will be judged by more